Bootstrapping, autonomous testing, and initialization system for Si/Si$_x$Ge$_{1-x}$ multi-quantum-dot devices: BATIS: Experimental Demonstration

-\textit{\textbf{Screening and Reservoir Characterization.}} The next stage in BATIS involves the characterization of the screening and reservoir gates.
-The results of these characterizations for all tested gates are presented in Fig.~\ref{fig:measured_data}(b).
-Unlike the other screening and reservoir gates, S$_2$ needs to be measured simultaneously on channels I$_1$, I$_2$, and I$_3$ since it borders all of the current channels.
-Because of this, the data for the S$_2$ pinch-off can be found in Fig.~\ref{fig:measured_data}(c) as it needs to be organized by channel.
+The next step in BATIS involves characterization of the screening and reservoir gates, which is important for dividing the induced 2DEG into three current channels.
+The results of these characterizations for all gates tested are presented in Fig.~\ref{fig:measured_data}(b).
+Gate S$_2$ borders all of the current channels and thus is not included here as it needs to be measured simultaneously on channels I$_1$, I$_2$, and I$_3$.
+The data for the S$_2$ pinch-off can be found in Fig.~\ref{fig:measured_data}(c).

-The voltage values are quite consistent between the sets of reservoir and screening gates intended to form the desired current channels, a feature from the illumination from earlier~\cite{Wolfe24-COI}.
-We note that for gate S$_1$, BATIS acquired the signal over a $600$~\si{\milli\volt} range, i.e., twice as long as compared to all other screening gates.
-This is likely due to poor fit scoring using the reduced voltage scan range, which caused BATIS to perform additional measurements with an increased sweep range to be more confident in the derived pinch-off value.
+The voltage values are quite consistent between the sets of reservoir and screening gates intended to form the desired current channels, a feature that arises in part from the gate-biased illumination described above~\cite{Wolfe24-COI}.
+We note that for gate S$_1$, BATIS acquired the signal over a $600$~\si{\milli\volt} range, i.e., twice as long as for all other screening gates.
+This is due to poor fit scores obtained with the reduced-voltage scan range, which prompted BATIS to perform additional measurements with an expanded sweep range to ensure sufficient confidence in the derived pinch-off value.
 Since the long tail of the signal has no features, the signal shown in Fig.~\ref{fig:measured_data}(b) is truncated to be consistent with the remaining measurements for visualization purposes.

-The summary of the pinch-off voltages and the operating points selected by BATIS is presented in Table~\ref{tab:r_and_s}.
-A device in this configuration prepared for the channel accumulation stage is shown in Fig.~\ref{fig:colorful_sems}(c).
+A summary of the pinch-off voltages and the operating points selected by BATIS is presented in Table~\ref{tab:r_and_s}.
+A device in this configuration prepared for the channel accumulation stage is shown in Fig.~\ref{fig:colorful_sems}(b).